ZaBAOW/Inventation/README.md

 site creation page:
-This test checks that the buttons found in the side menu of the site creation page append features,
+This test checks that the buttons found in the side menu of the site creation page append features.

 ## Deployment